naved001/zabbix-config/README.md

 1. Create a host group called [zabbix-hosts] in your ansible hosts file at `/etc/ansible/hosts` and put the list of hosts (or host groups) you want to run this playbook against.
+ - You can override the host group by specifying `--extra-vars "targets=groupname"`

 2. Create`zabbix_agent.psk` in this git repo with the Pre shared key for your zabbix server.